SruthiLeninMaruboina/Data-Visualisation-Empowering-Business-with-Effective-Insights/Documentation.md

 Good Afternoon,

-I'm Swathi Maruboina, and I'm eager to share some information with you regarding your company.
+I'm Sruthi Maruboina, and I'm eager to share some information with you regarding your company.
 I appreciate you giving me the leading questions.
 Seeing the sorts of insights, you expect to derive from the data was useful.
 I really believe you will find the analysis convincing and useful as you decide how to proceed with your next business prospects.

 I want to start by assuring you that I have given the most accurate and current analysis.
 I cleaned up any records with negative quantities and unit prices after loading the data into my software, since it was necessary to do so in order to give useful analysis.